 "Because parody may quite legitimately aim at garroting the original, destroying it commercially as well as artistically, the role of the courts is to distinguish between biting criticism that merely suppresses demand and copyright infringement, which usurps it."
-Id. at 592 (internal citations, quotations, and brackets omitted) (emphasis added).
+Id. at 592 (internal citations, quotations, and brackets omitted).
 "This distinction between potentially remedial displacement and unremediable disparagement is reflected in the rule that there is no protectible derivative market for criticism."
-Id.; see also Mattel, Inc., 353 F.3d at 805 ("Because of the parodic nature of [the defendant's work], however, it is highly unlikely that it will substitute for products in Mattel's markets or the markets of Mattel's licensees.").
+Id.; see also Mattel, Inc., 353 F.3d at 805

+("Because of the parodic nature of [the defendant's work], however, it is highly unlikely that it will substitute for products in Mattel's markets or the markets of Mattel's licensees.").
 Thus, "the only harm to derivatives that need concern" this court, "is the harm of market substitution.
 The fact that a parody may impair the market for derivative uses by the very effectiveness of its critical commentary is no more relevant under copyright than the like threat to the original market."
 Campbell, 510 U.S. at 593; Mattel, Inc., 353 F.3d at 805 ("As to Mattel's claim that [the defendant] has impaired Barbie's value, this fourth factor does not recognize a decrease in value of a copyrighted work that may result from a particularly powerful critical work."); Nunez, 235 F.3d at 24 ("In fact, to the extent that the copying damages a work's marketability by parodying it or criticizing it, the fair use finding is unaffected.").

 Once again, no reasonable trier of fact could conclude that Defendants' videos would be a market substitute for the Northland Video.
-To begin, there is simply no evidence in the record that there was a market for a substitution to have occurred or that Plaintiff seriously contemplated entering any such market, except as an ad hoc fabrication for this lawsuit.
-But, even if we were to assume, arguendo, that a market existed, it is unreasonable and utterly inconceivable that Defendants' videos would compete with the Northland Video in the abortion clinic or abortion counseling market.
+It is unreasonable and utterly inconceivable that Defendants' videos would compete with the Northland Video in the abortion clinic or abortion counseling market.
 And this is obviously the case "because the parody and the original . . . serve different market functions."
 Campbell, 510 U.S. at 591.
 Here, one video seeks to promote its clinical services by portraying abortion as a moral and virtuous "good" and the other video seeks to expose the reality of abortion by juxtaposing images showing that abortion is a violent and vicious act that results in the killing of an innocent human life.
 It is nonsense to even suggest that the latter (Defendants' videos) is a market substitute for the former (Plaintiff's video).
-And this is further evidenced by the fact that Defendants' videos only ever appear on pro-life websites, while Plaintiff maintains the Northland Video on its abortion clinic website (and YouTube) to this very day.
-There is no reasonable dispute that Defendants' videos would never appear on an abortion clinic's website (and they are not permitted on YouTube).
-Thus, there is simply no basis for claiming any market harm in this case.

-Moreover, there is no question that Northland would neither develop nor license others to develop a video similar to Defendants' videos.
-As the U.S. Supreme Court noted, "The market for potential derivative uses includes only those that creators of original works would in general develop or license others to develop.
+Moreover, there is no question that Northland would not develop nor license others to develop a video similar to Defendants' videos.
+As the U.S.

+Supreme Court noted, "The market for potential derivative uses includes only those that creators of original works would in general develop or license others to develop.
 Yet the unlikelihood that creators of imaginative works will license critical reviews or lampoons of their own productions removes such uses from the very notion of a potential licensing market."
 Campbell, 510 U.S. at 592.
-Thus, as noted above, the fact that Defendants' parody may impair some imagined market for derivative uses precisely because of the effectiveness of its critical commentary is far more dispositive of the issue of fair use than a fact-deprived claim of market harm.
+Thus, as noted above, the fact that Defendants' parody may impair the market for derivative uses by the very effectiveness of its critical commentary is no more relevant under copyright than the like threat to the original market.

-In sum, like the first three factors, this factor falls squarely in favor of Defendants.5
+In sum, like the first three factors, this factor falls squarely in favor of Defendants.